namnguyendevfl2020/Movies/README.md

-# We-love-movies
+# We love movies
-We-love-movies is an app created for users to review movies with their showing theaters.
+We love movies is an app created for users to review movies with their showing theaters.
 You can access a working prototype of the ReactJs app here: https://namnguyen-movies-frontend.herokuapp.com

 ## Table of Contents